TucanoCode04/my-obsidian-vault/5 - Brain/Quantum Condensed Matter Physics/Quantum Condensed Matter/00 - Scalar and Vector Potential.md

 The magnetic field $\vec{B}$ is described by Maxwell's equations:
 $$\nabla \cdot \vec{B} = 0$$
 $$\nabla \times \vec{B} = \mu_0 \vec{J} + \mu_0 \epsilon_0 \frac{\partial \vec{E}}{\partial t}$$
 Where $\mu_0$ is the permeability of free space, which is a constant that describes how magnetic fields interact with the vacuum. $\vec{J}$ is the current density, which is the amount of electric current per unit area.
 The divergence of the magnetic field is zero, indicating that there are no magnetic monopoles; magnetic field lines always form closed loops and do not begin or end at any point.
+Because you can think that the work done to change from a point to that same point as being a constant, and the derivative of the constant is zero.
 The curl of the magnetic field is proportional to the current density and the rate of change of the electric field, indicating that electric currents and changing electric fields induce circulating magnetic fields.
 This implies that the magnetic field is solenoidal, meaning that the divergence is zero.
 A property of a vector field $\vec{A}$ is that its curl is solenoidal:
 $$\nabla \cdot (\nabla \times \vec{A}) = 0$$